E3 ~ C6 (2 Octaves and 4 notes)

 Without taking into consideration the lack of development of all of Jiyoon’s vocal registers, the part of Jiyoon’s voice that lacks the most is the basics of singing.
 Intonation and dynamic wise, due to Jiyoon’s poor vocal development, her voice is often either too soft, uncontrolled and weak, or too loud and yelled.
 Musically speaking, that keeps her voice from being able to properly deliver any sort of musical and emotional message through her singing alone.
 Her singing is often also pitchy, flat sounding and shallow in tone.
 Since most of her sound is heavily done with her throat and a compressed larynx, her singing is disconnected and her voice sounds as if she is half-speaking her way through songs.
 Her tone is often flat in sound and in pitch, with a nasal quality and it has no depth of color.
 The color of her voice is not portrayed well due to the heavy forced sound she employs.
 The overly heavy pushed chest-dominance in her mix can often pull her flat, such as in her duet of “이별이야기“, or her pitch is just not centered even when singing through the melody of the song more softly, such as in “이세상 살아다가 보면” , or the recent performances of 4Minute’s comeback, where her tone just lacks color and sounds shallow in placement, such as “1절만 하시죠“.

-As a vocalist, Jiyoon is one of the weakest lead vocalists amongst K-pop girl groups.
-She is technically lacking in many basic aspects of singing, which can very well also be the fault of the vocal education she has been given as a trainee under Cube, whose only skilled vocalist is Yoseob, having many other main vocalists and lead vocalists from Cube show similar issues to Jiyoon in terms of technique.
+She is technically lacking in many basic aspects of singing, which can very well also be the fault of the vocal education she has been given as a trainee, having many other main vocalists and lead vocalists from companies show similar issues to Jiyoon in terms of technique.
 When she raps, her voice shines more tone wise, even though the full control of her voice is still not there dynamically and musically speaking.
-For a long term singing career and solo career, Jiyoon’s main focus should be on re-learning the basics of singing and having a skilled instructor help her sing through her vocal bridges and better showcase the true tone of her voice, hidden behind all the improper bad habits she has developed over the years.
+For a long term singing career and solo career, Jiyoon’s main focus should be on re-learning the basics of singing and having a skilled instructor help her sing through her vocal bridges and better showcase the true tone of her voice, hidden behind all the unhealthy bad habits she has developed over the years.
 Even then, Jiyoon has proved herself numerous times as a performer and entertainer and hopefully will continue to improve her abilities if she chooses to further take singing into a more serious light as an entertainer.

 With a lack of ear for music, musicianship wise, Jiyoon’s vocals often sound off in terms of pitch and appropriate melodic improvisations.
 She will often add random-sounding runs, harmonies and adlibs to performances, such as “If I Were A Boy” and “길에서” , where her pitch accuracy and added adlibs often sound random, not well thought out and off in terms of key center and musicality.
 Her harmonies also can come off flat, pitchy and don’t blend in well when singing with other vocalists, for the most part.